 About Contact Lenses

 Prescriptions & Eye Tests

 Hyperopia (farsightedness)- symptoms and treatment

 Hyperopia, also known as farsightedness, is a refractive error, which causes the eye to stop refracting light properly.
 This prevents someone from seeing images clearly.
-In the case of hyperopia, light focuses behind the retina instead of in front and on the retina.
+In the case of hyperopia, light focuses behind the retina instead of on the retina.

 Hyperopia is a common vision problem.
 It mostly occurs when a person’s eyeball is too short, or the cornea is too flat.
 Because of this, the eye fails to focus light correctly on the retina.

 Symptoms of farsightedness

 - Eye strain